Regina Spektor: 2022–present: Home, Before and After

-Voice and style
+Artistry

 Spektor's primary instrument is the piano, and she plays the guitar as a secondary instrument, primarily playing on a seafoam Epiphone Wildkat archtop hollow-body electric guitar for live performances.

 Spektor has said that she has created a great number of songs but rarely writes any of them down.
 Spektor's songs are not usually autobiographical but are based on scenarios and characters drawn from her imagination.
 Her songs show influences from folk, punk, rock, Jewish, Russian, hip hop, jazz, and classical music.
 Spektor has said that she works hard to ensure that each of her songs has its own musical style, rather than trying to develop a distinctive style for her music as a whole: "It doesn't feel natural for me to write some diary type song.
 I want to write a classic like "Yesterday" but weird songs about meatballs in refrigerators come into my head – I can't help it."

 Spektor performs using a broad vocal range, with a falsetto extension, but without any apparent break.
 She explores a variety of different and somewhat unorthodox vocal techniques, such as verses composed entirely of buzzing noises made with the lips and beatbox-style flourishes in the middle of ballads, and also makes use of such unusual musical techniques as using a drum stick to tap rhythms on the body of a chair.
 Part of her style also results from the exaggeration of certain aspects of vocalization, most notably the glottal stop, prominent in the single "Fidelity".
 She also uses a strong New York accent on some words, which she has said is due to her love of New York and its culture.

 Spektor usually sings in English, though she sometimes includes a few words or verses of Latin, Russian, French, or other languages.
 She plays with pronunciations, which she told NPR was a remnant of her early years when she listened to pop in English without understanding the lyrics.